 Setting Up Your Prime Video & Chromecast

-Before you begin streaming you will want to make sure everything is set up properly.
+Before you begin streaming, ensure that everything gets set up correctly.
 If you are new to the Chromecast game, you will be happy to know that getting started is simple.
 A proper setup means you will not run into difficulty when you start casting.

-- Connect your mobile device to the wifi network you will be using.
+- Connect your mobile device to the wifi network you plan to use.

-- Download the Google Home app for Android or iOS.
+- Download Android Google Home or iOS Google Home.

 - Follow the on-screen process to connect your device to your wifi.

-Setting up your Prime Video is not difficult but you will need a subscription to Amazon Prime.
-If you are using a mobile device simply download the Amazon Prime Video app for Android or iOS.
-If you are using a computer go to the Prime video website and sign in.
+Setting up your Prime Video is not tricky, but you will need a subscription to Amazon Prime.
+If you use a computer rather than your mobile device, go to the Prime video website and sign in.

 How to Troubleshoot If Something Goes Wrong

-Another thing you should check is whether both the Amazon Prime Video app and your mobile device are updated to their latest versions.
-Any missed update could cause incompatibilities.
+- Another thing you should do is check whether both the Amazon Prime Video app and your mobile device got updated to their latest versions.
+Any missed updates could cause incompatibilities.

-One more thing worth noting is that the Prime Video app will only display the cast icon if you are using it from a country you are allowed to.
-This means that you may run into some issues if you have to use a VPN to access the Prime Video platform, or if you’re trying to get into a restricted library for your region.
+- One more thing worth noting is that the Prime Video app will only display the cast icon if you are using it from a permitted country.
+This scenario means that you may run into some issues if you have to use a VPN to access the Prime Video platform or if you’re trying to get into a restricted library for your region.

-Once you make the changes you need, you can then reconnect the dongle to your TV, launch the Prime Video app, and go through the casting process explained above.
+- Once you make the changes you need, reconnect the dongle to your TV, then relaunch the Prime Video app.
+Go through the casting process as explained above.

 Windows and Mac users can also rejoice.
 If you want to stream Prime Video content to a Chromecast device from your laptop or desktop, you can do that too.

-Now, there is no built-in cast button in the app, as is the case with the app’s mobile version.
-Why?
-Because there is actually no dedicated desktop app for Amazon Prime Video.
-But the browser will work just as fine.
+There is no built-in cast button in the app, as is the case with the app’s mobile version.
+So, you’ll have to use the browser.

-- Look for a video.
-Start the playback.
+- Look for a video and start the playback.

-Another thing that might disappoint is the fact that you will not be able to see any controls for pausing or rewinding.
+Another thing that might disappoint you is that you will not see any controls for pausing or rewinding.
 That said, if you have no other option than to use your desktop, it is still good to know that you can do it.

 Can I download Prime Videos to watch later?

 Yes!
-If you don’t have internet and would like to download videos and tv shows from Prime Video to watch later on, you can.
+If you don’t have internet and would like to download videos and tv shows from Prime Video to watch later, you can.

-When properly downloaded you can cast pre-loaded content.
-If you don’t see the download option first make sure you’re using the Prime Video app and second make sure that the app is updated.
+When properly downloaded, you can cast pre-loaded content.
+If you don’t see the download option first, ensure you’re using the Prime Video app.
+Second, make sure that the app is updated.

 Casting Prime Video isn’t working for me.
 What else can I try?

-The most common problem that arises when casting is because of the internet connection.
-It may be a weak connection or your devices aren’t all connected to the same WiFi network.
-Go to the network settings on your device and your smartphone or tablet and ensure they’re connected to the strongest internet connection and that they’re on the same band (2.4Ghz or 5Ghz).
+The most common problem that arises when casting is a bad internet connection.
+Your device may have a weak internet connection, or the devices aren’t all connected to the same Wi-Fi network.
+Go to the network settings on your device and your smartphone or tablet.
+Ensure both connect to the most robust Wi-Fi possible and that they’re on the same band (2.4Ghz or 5Ghz).

-Another issue your video isn’t casting properly is that you may have the wrong input selected on your television.
-Using your TV remote, toggle between HDMI selections (or verify which one the Chromecast is plugged into).
+Another issue with your video not casting correctly is that you may have the wrong input selected on your television.
+Using your TV remote, toggle between HDMI selections or verify which one the Chromecast uses by checking the connections on the back.
 If Prime Video is casting, you should see a message on your computer or smartphone screen that looks like this:

-If you’re using a smartphone you may need to check your low-power mode settings.
-Low-power mode can prevent casting because it’s trying to preserve battery life.
+If you’re using a smartphone, you may need to check your low-power mode settings.
+The low-power mode can prevent casting because it’s trying to preserve battery life.
 Toggle the option off and retry casting.